-With the incredible support of volunteers, donors and community partners, West Berkshire Community Hospital continues to enhance inpatient care by creating therapeutic and comforting spaces for patients, families and staff.
+With the incredible support of volunteers, donors and community partners, West Berkshire Community Hospital continues to enhance inpatient care by creating therapeutic and comforting spaces for patients, families, and staff.

-These initiatives promote relaxation, dignity and holistic wellbeing, and improve the hospital environment for all.
+These initiatives promote relaxation, dignity, and holistic well-being, and improve the hospital environment for all.

-The Therapy Garden provides a calming outdoor space to support patient recovery.
-The Rainbow Rooms, supported by Newbury Cancer Care, ensure comfort and dignity for those receiving end-of-life care.
-The Butterfly Rooms are dedicated palliative care.
+The Therapy Garden provides a calming outdoor space to support patient recovery while the Rainbow Rooms, supported by Newbury Cancer Care, ensure comfort and dignity for those receiving end-of-life care and the Butterfly Rooms are dedicated palliative care.

 Community involvement has been central to the success of these initiatives.
-Forty-two volunteers actively support ward wellbeing and garden projects, dedicating their time to maintaining and enhancing these essential spaces.
+42 volunteers actively support ward well-being and garden projects, dedicating their time to maintaining and enhancing these essential spaces.

-Fundraising efforts, community events, individuals and family contributions, have provided vital resources.
+Fundraising efforts, community events, individuals, and family contributions, have provided vital resources for this project.
 West Berkshire Community Hospital League of Friends has further supported patient wellbeing projects through their book tables.

-Additionally, generous physical donations, such as bereavement and dementia care bags, blankets, toys and eye masks, have been contributed by WI, church groups, care home groups and individual supporters.
+Additionally, generous physical donations, such as bereavement and dementia care bags, blankets, toys and eye masks, were contributed by WI, church groups, care home groups and individual supporters.

-Corporate partners have also played a key role.
-Businesses, including Rivar, Tesco, local garden centres and tool hire companies, have offered support.
+Corporate partners have also played a key role with businesses, including Rivar, Tesco, local garden centres and tool hire companies, offering valuable support.

-Six corporate teams have contributed time and resources to enhance hospital spaces.

-And a permanent partnership with Newbury Cancer Care continues to support the Rainbow Rooms, ensuring their upkeep and development for future patients and families.
+Six corporate teams have contributed time and resources to enhance hospital spaces and a permanent partnership with Newbury Cancer Care continues to support the Rainbow Rooms, ensuring their upkeep and development for future patients and families.

-Looking ahead, the goal is to sustain and expand these wellbeing spaces, build new partnerships with charities and corporate sponsors, and continue fundraising to support the ongoing development of these therapeutic environments.
+Looking ahead, our goal is to sustain and expand these well-being spaces, build new partnerships with charities and corporate sponsors, and continue fundraising to support the ongoing development of these therapeutic environments.

 These initiatives have transformed the care experience at West Berkshire Community Hospital, offering peace, dignity and emotional support to patients and their loved ones.
-A huge thank you to our volunteers, donors and community partners for making this possible.
+A huge thank you to our volunteers, donors, and community partners for making this possible.